BurykinaA/formality-evaluator/report.md

 These metrics are popular in NLP because they provide a clear and comprehensive view of model performance in classification tasks.

-## Fine-Tuning

-Fine-tuning pre-trained language models on the specific task of formality detection can further improve performance.
-For example, I experimented with fine-tuning **DistilBERT** on our dataset.
-However, this approach is not limited to DistilBERT; any pre-trained model can be fine-tuned for this task.

 ## Additional Ideas